singh1114/blockchain-dev.xyz/_posts/2021-05-14-what-is-ethereum.md

 Now that we have understood the basics of what Ethereum is, let's talk about the ways in which we can work with it both as a developer and as a consumer.

 As a developer, we might want to connect to the network to run our apps on the network using code.
 There are a ton of ways of doing that. `web3.js` is one that we are going to use.
 We are also going to use `Solidity` to create smart contracts.
+We are going to talk about them in detail later though.

 On the other hand, as a consumer, we can use an extension like metamask to connect to the network and run Ethereum based applications in our browser.
 Brave browser is the browser that is working to bring in-browser support to decentralized apps.